 As I boarded the plane to China and took my seat, I was a little surprised to hear someone speaking English behind me.

-Any other flight this wouldn’t have been cause for surprise.
-English speakers are common.
-However, this was a 10h flight to Qingdao, (pronounced not how I had imagined), and the plane was staffed by bowing air-hostesses, plastered with red and gold carpet, and had a passenger demographic that was a little on the Asian side.
-In fact, from the very moment I had sat down at the Gate 11 to wait for my flight, not one word of the Queen’s English had been heard.
+On any other flight this would not have been a cause for surprise.
+However, this was a 10h flight to Qingdao, (pronounced not how I had imagined), and the plane was staffed by bowing air-hostesses, plastered with red and gold carpet, and had a passenger demographic a little on the Asian side.
+From the moment I had sat down at the Gate 11 to wait for my flight, I had heard not one word of the Queen’s English.

 “Yeah mate!
 Did Europe!
 Visited all 33 countries, so now I’m off to China… always doing crazy things like that,” said one.

 “Oh, that’s interesting” replied the other.

 “Yeah!
 I just lay off work and go for long weekends.
 So I feel I’ve done Europe.
 Now I’m doing China.
 Should be wicked though yeah.”

 I overheard a similarly depressive exchange when boarding a flight to Canada, when, two rows behind me, a woman said to her friend:

 “Let’s see what the weather is like in Londres tomorrow… get in!
 Bit shit.”

 Her friend piped up, inexplicably, with: “Oh my gad, is that a legit fing?”

 In both cases the effect was the same: a desire was felt to jump out the nearest window.
 This desire was tamed by the realisation that jumping out a plane window wouldn’t have the desired effect – the plane was still on the Queen’s tarmac, and I’d be lucky to come away with broken legs.
 Mercifully, (considering I had forgotten my headphones and the in-flight entertainment provided by Deer Jet China was in Chinese), the two guys behind me did not talk much after that.
 I think one sussed the other pretty fast.